 How to Make Deviled Eggs

-There's basically one big trick to making deviled eggs: Start with perfectly hard-boiled eggs.
+There's basically one big trick to you need to know about how to make deviled eggs: Start with perfectly hard-boiled eggs.
 Once you've mastered the hard-cooked egg, there are tons of variations on the deviled egg.

 Deviled Eggs Step-By-Step